 It’s important to memorize that some gangs, such as slimes, will generate other crowds.
 It is not true that destroying a gang of slimes once will result in limited gangs being piled unless it was the tiniest variant of slime that was being targeted.

 You only need to repeat the command for two more periods to guarantee there are no more slimes.

 How to kill mobs?

 The command /kill @e will take care of the whole game, including yourself, as previously mentioned.

 Keep in mind that if you want to protect yourself from killing additional entities, you must first preclude yourself and other groups from the command by typing “type=!player” after you type @e.

-For example, if you want to save your wolves, armour stands, minecarts, and of course yourself, you can use the command /kill @e [type=!player, type=! armour stand, type=!minecart,
+For example, if you want to save your wolves, armor stands, minecarts, and of course yourself, you can use the command /kill @e [type=!player, type=! armor stand, type=!minecart,

 With great power comes great responsibility, and it is your responsibility to ensure that you do not accidentally kill any entity that exists in your world.
 Always remember to exclude certain entities/mobs from the command to avoid accidentally killing your companions, decorations, or anything else you care about.